SciRooPlot/SciRooPlot/docs/README.md

 // do not have to specify again all of the layout overhead and can focus on the content

 // for re-occurring data it can make sense to define a bunch of properties only once
-// and then just re-use this layout for different plots: using Plot::Pad::Data;
+// and then just reuse this layout for different plots: using Plot::Pad::Data;
 Data pp_5TeV = Data().SetOptions(curve).SetLineStyle(9).SetColor(kGreen+3);